-This policy is reviewed on an annual basis by the governing board, school nurse and headteacher.
+This policy is reviewed on an annual basis by the headteacher.
 Any changes to this policy will be communicated to all staff, parents and relevant stakeholders.

-The next scheduled review date for this policy is March 23.
+The next scheduled review date for this policy is March 24.

 20. Appendix A: Individual Healthcare Plan Implementation Procedure